-Boost Profitability of Your Farm for Sale in Ohio: 2 Determining Factors Friday, April 13, 2018
+Boost Profitability of Your Farm for Sale in Ohio: 2 Determining Factors in 2023

 If you are one of the 75,000+ principal farm operators in the state Ohio, you know that having a farm for sale in Ohio is unlike selling any other property.
 With the recent boom in housing sales and commercial real estate development, farmland has proven to generate a significant return on investment for you, the land owner.

 By no means are we suggesting it’s a difficult process to sell farmland; however, the effort you put into prepping your farm for sale can pay off.
-There are two main factors that will determine the profitability of your sale, namely land evaluation and taxes.
+Two main factors will determine your sale’s profitability: land evaluation and taxes.
 Therefore, we recommend you focus your attention here.

 Okay, so preparing a farm for sale doesn’t sound glamorous or fun, but who said commercial property investment or sales were exciting propositions?
 (Actually, we think they are, but that’s why we’re a firm dedicated to commercial real estate, and aiming to help you right now.)

 So, what do we mean when we recommend you focus on farmland evaluation and taxes?
-Let us break down each point for you below:
+We break down each point for you, below:

 Factor 1 – Evaluation of Your Farmland